 We are one of the leading property developers in the PRC and the flagship property company of the Shui On Group, which consists of Shui On Company Limited ("SOCL") and its subsidiaries (the "Shui On Group").
-We engage principally in the development, sale, leasing, management and the long-term ownership of high-quality residential, office, retail, entertainment and cultural properties in the PRC, utilizing our expertise and experience in developing large-scale integrated property projects based on master plans that we have developed in conjunction with the local governments.
+We engage principally in the development, sale, leasing, management and the long-term ownership of high-quality residential, office, retail, entertainment and cultural properties in the PRC, utilising our expertise and experience in developing large-scale integrated property projects based on master plans that we have developed in conjunction with the local governments.
 We are actively involved in the city planning aspects of most of our projects.
-We believe our projects are characterized by the redevelopment and transformation of the neighborhoods and communities of the cities in which our projects are located.
+We believe our projects are characterised by the redevelopment and transformation of the neighbourhoods and communities of the cities in which our projects are located.
 We strategically retain long-term ownership of certain commercial properties that we have developed, and are committed to enhancing the value of the projects on a continuing basis through comprehensive property management.
 Our past developments include the well-known restoration project, Shanghai Xintiandi, one of the landmarks in Shanghai.

 We trace our origins to the Shui On Group, a Hong Kong-based privately-held diversified group that is primarily engaged in the real estate development, construction contracting and construction materials businesses.
 Under the leadership of our chairman, Mr. Vincent H. S. Lo ("Mr. Lo") the Shui On Group has over 20 years of experience in property development in mainland China and over 40 years of construction and property development experience in Hong Kong.
+We were incorporated in the Cayman Islands on 12 February 2004 and our shares are listed on the Main Board of the Hong Kong Stock Exchange.